-- To actively promote and encourage 100% attendance for all children. - To provide a positive and welcoming environment which encourages regular attendance and makes attendance and punctuality a priority for all those associated with the school, including children, parents, teachers and governors. - To ensure that all children take full advantage of opportunities for learning in school. - To ensure the well-being and safety of children at Templemoor Infant and Nursery School. - To monitor and analyse attendance and challenge non-attendance ensuring a consistent approach throughout the school. - To work effectively with other services and agencies to support these aims, e.g. Education Welfare.
+- To actively promote and encourage 100% attendance for all children. - To actively reduce absence, including persistent absence. - To ensure that every pupil has access to full-time education to which they are entitled. - To provide a positive and welcoming environment which encourages regular attendance and makes attendance and punctuality a priority for all those associated with the school, including children, parents, teachers and governors. - To ensure that all children take full advantage of opportunities for learning in school. - To ensure the well-being and safety of children at Templemoor Infant and Nursery School. - To monitor and analyse attendance and challenge non-attendance ensuring a consistent approach throughout the school. - To act early to address patterns of absence. - To work effectively with other services and agencies to support these aims, e.g. Education Welfare Officer.